neuza-git/lifx-dash/README.md

 ### Dependence :

-It requires the libcap library :
+It requires the libpcap library :
 (other you'll get this error : pcap.h: No such file or directory

 For ubuntu/debian (remove sudo if you don't have it)